 With Know-it there’s no excuse for lax business credit checking process.
 Check-it provides data and intelligence to deliver company business reports and monitoring to give you a real insight into your customers to help minimise the risk of late or non-payment.

-Using Check-it will give you a wealth of data in seconds from reliable sources like Graydon, Companies House, The Gazette and Unsecured Creditors to enable you to make better informed credit management decisions.
+Using Check-it will give you a wealth of data in seconds from reliable sources like Creditsafe, Companies House, The Gazette and Unsecured Creditors to enable you to make better informed credit management decisions.

 2. Setting Credit Terms